anuragsingh17ai/Computer-Vision/datasets/readme.md

-This file contains zip datasets used in codes
+This file contains zip datasets used in codes of computer vision repo